harman21754/Company_Visitors_Management_System/README.md

 ## Limitations
 - The system does not include persistent data storage.
-- There's no advanced error handling or input validation.
-- The time format is simple string input and does not perform time calculations or validations.

 ## Future Enhancements
 - Implement persistent data storage (e.g., file I/O or database integration)